pavbatol/myplace/README.md

 # Running the Project

-#### To run locally make sure you have the following installed:
+#### Make sure you have the following installed:
 - JDK 11
 - Apache Maven
 - Docker (version 19.03.0 or higher)
-- Docker Compose (version 1.27.0 or higher)
+- Docker Compose (version 1.28.0 or higher)

 > **Note:** Execute all commands from the project root.
+> For ease of use, a standard and an alternative option are provided using the manage.sh script.
+> This script is designed for use on Linux-based systems, including but not limited to Ubuntu, CentOS, Debian, and other distributions.
+> The script is not intended to run on Windows or MacOS without additional tools, such as WSL (Windows Subsystem for Linux) or proper environment configuration.

 #### 1. Build the Project

 <div style="margin-left: 20px;">

 Build with tests before packaging.
-The following services must be installed:
+The following services must be installed and running:
 - Redis
 - MongoDB
 - PostgreSQL